benjammin97/CyclisticBikeShare/README.md

 * Remove empty rows and columns and eliminate invalid rows
 * Set up date formatting using lubridate
 * Develop various visualizations using ggplot
+#### Outcomes:
+Based on insights gained by data visualizations, several recommendations were made to increase rider membership based on the data, such as a weekend membership, a one hour membership, and a 3PM-6PM membership.